While some people wear their hearts on their sleeves, one UK father is wearing it on his chest.

 But as Joey’s condition worsened, the family was spurred into action.
 At only six years old, Joey had to undergo an eight-hour surgery to save his life.

 And it was successful.
 Joey was discharged from the hospital only three days later and is now recovering at home.
-According to his family, however, he will likely need surgeries and medical care in the future.
+This is largely thanks to the advances in technology over the last few years.
+If a robot can place and solder more than 50 parts at a time or help with a complex surgical procedure, it should be used accordingly.
+As far as Joey’s next steps, he will likely need surgeries and medical care in the future.

 Because of Joey’s success, the family’s older son is also scheduled to receive the surgery later this year.
 In the meantime, Joey is faced with a new scar running down the center of his chest, one that his brother will also adopt following his procedure.